vanbumi/AI-Engineer-Roadmap/1_MLCC/1_Linear-regression.md

 - **Label** is the actual target value in the dataset.

 Question 2.

+Suppose you are building a linear regression model to predict the sale price of a used car.
+The training dataset includes the following information: sale price (label), model year (feature), MSRP (feature), odometer mileage (feature), gas mileage (feature).
+How many weights will there be for this model?

 In a linear regression model, each feature gets its own weight.
 Given the training dataset includes the following features: